REPAIR: Robust Editing via Progressive Adaptive Intervention and Reintegration: Experiments

 \subsection{Ablation Studies}

-The evaluation of the overhead and throughput of REPAIR can be found in the Appendix \ref{fig:timecosuming}.
-To answer \textbf{Q6}, we conducted comprehensive evaluations across four dimensions to assess the effectiveness of each component of REPAIR and analyze critical hyperparameter sensitivity under different editing scales.
+The evaluation of REPAIR's overhead and throughput is shown in \ref{fig:timeconsuming}.
+To answer \textbf{Q6}, we conducted evaluations across four dimensions to assess the effectiveness of each component of REPAIR and analyze hyperparameter sensitivity under different editing scales.
 Notably, REPAIR demonstrates robustness in large-scale editing scenarios that prior methods fail to achieve.
 As the number of edits increases, REPAIR exhibits increasingly pronounced advantages in overall performance: effective routing ensures strong locality, while the error-feedback mechanism maintains continual reliability.
 As shown in Figure \ref{fig:radar_comparison} (a)–(d), the relative contributions of REPAIR's components vary across sample regimes but complement each other seamlessly.
-In small-scale edits, pruning with error feedback substantially improves reliability, while in large-scale scenarios, distribution-aware recognition and knowledge distillation become more critical.
-Regarding hyperparameter analysis in Figure \ref{fig:heatmap}, we observe distinct performance patterns: low thresholds fail to filter low-quality samples, limiting corrective opportunities; The total number of edits is limited, and the filtered erroneous samples cannot receive sufficient corrective training, which limits overall performance.
-A large number of erroneous samples in the early stage undergo continuous learning, causing the model to quickly fall into local optima, leading to catastrophic degradation of generalization.
-Subsequent learning yields minimal improvement, resulting in poor performance.
-In the upper-right quadrant, the absence of error feedback leaves many suboptimal samples, and the model editing efficiency is relatively high, approximating an open-loop editing process.
-In the lower-right quadrant, the model training efficiency is the lowest, but excessive editing can introduce overfitting risks, wasting computational resources on edits with low marginal utility.
+In small-scale edits, pruning with error feedback improves reliability, while in large-scale scenarios, distribution-aware recognition and knowledge distillation become more critical.

 \textbf{Homogeneous vs. heterogeneous batching.} To validate that distribution-aware batching is necessary (rather than merely increasing optimization steps), we disable similarity-based clustering and force the editor to train on heterogeneous batches.
 As shown in Table~\ref{tab:hetero_batch}, heterogeneous batching improves rewrite accuracy but significantly harms locality, confirming that our clustering mitigates interference among unrelated edits.
 Besides, we validate that the feature representations used for similarity-based batching capture meaningful within-task similarity (Appendix~\ref{app:feat_sim}).